lafeychine/scala-native-sfml/docs/_docs/graphics/sprites-and-textures.md

 ```

 Since transformation functions are common to all SFML entities, they are
-explained in a separate tutorial: Transforming entities (feature not ported
+explained in a separate tutorial: [Transforming
-yet).
+entities](transforming-entities.html).

 ## The white square problem